 All parents belong to the Parents Association (PA).
-The goal of the PA is to strengthen the Collegiate community through volunteer and financial assistance of educational and recreational needs of the students as well as promoting open communication between administrators, teachers and parents.
+The goal of the PA is to strengthen the Collegiate community through volunteer and financial assistance of educational and recreational needs of the students as well as promoting open communication between administrators, teachers, and parents.
 Parental involvement and support is integral to the mission of Collegiate.
 Parents are encouraged to volunteer their time and talents, attend PA meetings and functions and contact any PA executive board with questions or concerns.

 Each senior is expected to write and deliver a “senior speech” before the Upper School faculty and student body.
 Students will work closely with an Upper School faculty member on composing and refining these speeches.

-Senior/1st Grade Buddies
+Senior/First Grade Buddies